All Episodes

 God bless you.

-You're doing you're doing the Lord's work out there.
+You're doing the Lord's work out there.

-I'm like, Independent.
+I'm like, independent?

-Okay, well we'll we'll we'll just cause they have to rebel.
+That's just because they have to rebel.

 Lisa, how old is your daughter?

-She's seventeen.
+She's 17.

 It could be worse.

-Independent, she just doesn't want to have to take a stand on too many things right now, but give her time.
+Just doesn't want to have to take a stand on too many things right now, but give her time.

-Give her time.
+Yeah, give her time.

-But I try to listen as much as I can.
+Yeah, I would have liked to have heard that, but I try to listen as much as I can.

-Well, I appreciate Lisa, thanks so much.
+Well, I appreciate it, Lisa.

 You're welcome.